shielsr/assignment-04/documentation.md

 - Fleshed out entities and attributes, and determined what primary and foreign keys I need
 - Created config.py and included secret key code
 - Set up pumpkin_design table in SQLite.
 I can now submit the /create form and add rows to pumpkin_design table
-- Writing all classes in models.py and their relationships
+- Wrote all classes in models.py, and mapped out their relationships